MarisaJH/color_detection/README.md

 * Ros Kinetic

 ### Setup
-* Optional: Create a SLAM map of the room.
-If you don't have one, a default map will be used.
+* Create a SLAM map of the room.
+    * If you don't have one, a default map will be used.
+In color_detection/maps, edit cs_lounge.yaml and change the image directory to what it is on your computer.
 * To make the Costmap Prohibition Layer work, add the following line on the turtlebot to opt/ros/kinetic/share/turtlebot_navigation/param/global_costmap_params.yaml under Plugins and before the inflation layer:
 ```
 - {name: costmap_prohibition_layer,       type: "costmap_prohibition_layer_namespace::CostmapProhibitionLayer"}